TELEVISION POLICY MANUAL

 It is very important that all show commitments are met.
 Do not miss your show.

 If you cannot make your show, it is your duty to contact the Producer as soon as you know you will be unable to be at your appointed show.
-If you can not contact the Producer, call the Chief Engineer so he can notify the Producer.
-The Chief Engineer is not your personal message delivery service, and therefore should only be contacted if all other methods to contact your Producer have failed.
-As a very last resort, you may call the Chief Engineer at 968.0347 or by email to tv6 <at> atu.edu.
-In the subject line put the show you will be missing i.e. Tuesday Noon.
-Only e-mail from your Tech eID account will be considered valid notification.
+If you can not contact the Producer, email the Director of Broadcast so she can notify the Producer.
+As a last resort, you may call the Director of Broadcast at 968.0347.

 Any absence excused or unexcused must be made up.